 I first started my own plant collection with several calatheas and prayer plants.
 While I comically, and frequently, refer to these plants as my dramatic plant babies, they are among my favorite type of plants.
 The daily movement paired with the stunning designs of the leaves is the perfect mixture to mesmerize me.

-While it is challenging to keep their edges from browning, if you’re reading this article, it shows you care and you’re trying to do all you can for your plants.
+It is challenging to keep their edges from browning.
+But if you’re reading this article, it shows you care.
+And you’re trying to do all you can for your plants.
 And at the end of the day, that’s all you can do!
 Best of luck with your prayer plant darlings, and stay tuned for more of our plant care guides!

 Emily Sprinkle, also known as Emma Loggins, is a designer, marketer, blogger, and speaker.
 She is the Editor-In-Chief for Women's Business Daily where she pulls from her experience as the CEO and Director of Strategy for Excite Creative Studios, where she specializes in web development, UI/UX design, social media marketing, and overall strategy for her clients.